Recruitment and Hiring Procedures

 Conclude the interview.
 Thank the applicant for his or her time and outline the next steps in the process.
 Give the applicant an estimate of when a selection decision will be made.

-In addition to the Federal Minimum Wage increase, the minimum wage in Washington, DC increased from $7.55 to $8.25 per hour on January 24, 2009.
-This increase affected non student employees at CUA earning below $8.25 per hour.
+In addition to the Federal Minimum Wage increase, the minimum wage in Washington, DC increased to $10.50 effective July 1, 2015.
+This increase affects non student employees at CUA earning below $10.50 per hour.

-Effective Friday, July 24, 2009 all CUA student employees must earn at least $7.25 per hour, and all regular and temporary, non student employees must earn at least $8.25 per hour.
+All CUA student employees must earn at least $7.25 per hour, and all regular and temporary, non student employees must earn at least $10.50 per hour.
 Please note that any necessary raises to the new DC and Federal Minimum wages automatically took place in the Office of Human Resources and departments did not need to submit any additional paperwork.
 If you have any questions regarding the increased minimum wage please contact the Office of Human Resources at tel: 202-319-5050.

 As part of the new recruitment procedures, moving forward, all employment offers will be extended through the Office of Human Resources.